vega/vega/docs/tutorials/bar-chart/index.md

   ]
 ```

 A single text mark instance serves as our tooltip text (note that the `from` property is omitted).
 The position and text values are drawn directly from the `tooltip` signal.
 To only show the tooltip text when the mouse pointer is over a rectangle, we set the `fillOpacity` using _production rules_: a chain of if-then-else rules for visual encoding.
-If the current datum matches the selected tooltip datum, the tooltip text is opaque, otherwise it is fully transparent.
+If `tooltip` is an empty object, the tooltip text is fully transparent since `isNaN(tooltip.amount)` is `true`, otherwise it is opaque.

 Signals can be applied throughout a specification.
 For example, they can be used to specify the properties of [transforms](../../docs/transforms), [scales](../../docs/scales) and [mark encodings](../../docs/marks).
 For more details, see the [signals](../../docs/signals) documentation.